US to boost military presence in Europe for Russia threat | Politics

 Biden predicted that meetings this week would make for a “history-making summit” as leaders were set to approve a new strategic framework, announce a range of steps to boost their defense spending and capabilities, and clear the way for historically neutral Finland and Sweden to join NATO.

-Biden said Putin thought NATO members would splinter after he invaded Ukraine, but got the opposite response instead.
+Biden said Russian President Vladimir Putin thought NATO members would splinter after he invaded Ukraine, but got the opposite response instead.

-"Putin was looking for the Finland station of Europe," Biden said.
-"You're gonna get the NATO-isation of Europe.
-And that's exactly what he didn't want, but exactly what needs to be done to guarantee security for Europe."
+“Putin was looking for the Finland-isation of Europe,” Biden said.
+“You're gonna get the NATO-ization of Europe.
+And that's exactly what he didn't want, but exactly what needs to be done to guarantee security for Europe.”
 Turkey, the last remaining holdout to approve the Nordic countries' accession into NATO, reached an agreement on the eve of the summit late Tuesday to support adding them to the 30-nation alliance.

-Biden will also sit down on Wednesday with South Korean President Yoon Suk Yeol and Japanese Prime Minister Fumio Kishida, who is attending the NATO summit as the alliance looks to strengthen its ties in the Indo-Pacific region and address challenges from China.
+Biden also sat down Wednesday with South Korean President Yoon Suk Yeol and Japanese Prime Minister Fumio Kishida, who are attending the NATO summit as the alliance looks to strengthen its ties in the Indo-Pacific region and address challenges from China.

-The White House said the three leaders would also discuss North Korea's nuclear and ballistic missile programs.
+The three leaders discussed North Korea's nuclear and ballistic missile programs, which Biden said the three found “deeply concerning.''
+Biden said “our trilateral cooperation in my view is essential” and said the meeting was an opportunity for the leaders to coordinate a shared response, as U.S. officials say the isolated nation may soon conduct another nuclear test.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)